cyberbotics/webots/docs/reference/solidreference.md

 The [SolidReference](solidreference.md) node is particularly useful to create closed mechanical loops, here is a very simple example:

+The [SolidReference](solidreference.md) node is particularly useful to create closed mechanical loops, here is a very simple example:

 ```
 HingeJoint {
   jointParameters HingeJointParameters {